-This work contributes to the literature on dynamic persuasion in two folds.
-First, we fully characterize the optimal persuasion policy in a non-monotonic persuasion problem, which, to our knowledge, is absent in the existing literature on dynamic Bayesian persuasion.
-By decomposing the problem into an early-stage motivation subproblem and a late-stage dissuasion subproblem, the optimal information policy essentially balances between the mutual influences and incentive constraints between the two subproblems.
-Second, from a methodological perspective, we identify the Arrow-Pratt coefficient as a \emph{sufficient statistic} for determining the optimality of disclosure structures.
+This paper contributes to the literature on dynamic Bayesian persuasion in two folds.
+First, we fully characterize the optimal persuasion policy in a non-monotonic persuasion problem, which, to our knowledge, is absent in the existing literature.
+By decomposing the problem into an early-stage motivation subproblem and a late-stage dissuasion subproblem, we can neatly derive the optimal policy by disentangling the dynamic spillovers and joint incentive constraints between the two.
+Second, from a methodological perspective, we identify the Arrow-Pratt coefficient as a sufficient statistic for determining the patterns of an optimal policy.
 While a \emph{global} comparison of the relative curvature of the two parties' payoff functions is sufficient in the existing dynamic monotonic persuasion literature \citep{koh2024attention,koh2024persuasion,saeedi2024getting}, this approach relies on the assumption that the relative risk attitudes are globally invariant.
-In contrast, our Arrow-Pratt framework enables a \emph{pointwise} comparison of local curvature, and therefore allows us to characterize the optimal policy even if the relative time-risk sensitivity of the two parties reverses over time.
-This insight extends beyond the current setting: it offers a unified analytical tool that can be applied to revisit and organize diverse findings across the broader literature on dynamic persuasion.
+In contrast, our Arrow-Pratt approach permits a \emph{pointwise} comparison of local curvature, allowing us to characterize the optimal policy even when the the two parties' relative time-risk sensitivities reverse over time.